jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 ![](images/Symbol%20Language%20(2004).102.jpeg)

 Interface lines are not followed.
-Note that the target type doesn’t have to be pointed to by a type line.
+Note that the target type doesn’t might be pointed to by a type line.

 ###### Object Trace